aws/aws-advanced-jdbc-wrapper/README.md

 - Supported RDS PostgreSQL Versions: `rds_tools v1.7 (17.1, 16.5, 15.9, 14.14, 13.17, 12.21)` and above.
 - Supported Aurora PostgreSQL Versions: Engine Release `17.5, 16.9, 15.13, 14.18, 13.21` and above.
 - Supported Aurora MySQL Versions: Engine Release `3.07` and above.

-#### Amazon Aurora Global Databases

-This driver currently does not support `planned failover` or `switchover` of Amazon Aurora Global Databases.
-Failing over to a secondary cluster will result in errors and there may be additional unforeseen errors when working with global databases.
-Connecting to the primary cluster is fully supported.
-There is a limitation when connected to the secondary cluster; the [failover2 plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheFailover2Plugin.md) will not work on the secondary cluster, however the [failover plugin](./docs/using-the-jdbc-driver/using-plugins/UsingTheFailoverPlugin.md) will work.
-When working with Global Databases and accepting the driver's limited support, ensure you explicitly provide a list of plugins.
-This is crucial because the `failover2` plugin, which is enabled by default, does not support Global Databases as previously mentioned.
-By specifying `failover` plugin along with your desired plugins, you can ensure (still limited) functionality with Global Databases.
-Full Support for Amazon Aurora Global Databases is in the backlog, but we cannot comment on a timeline right now.

 ## Examples